udkyo/chatgpt-code-review-gerrit-plugin/README.md

   .sh, .vb, .bat".
 - `enabledVoting`: Initially disabled (false).
 If set to true, allows ChatGPT to cast a vote on each reviewed Patch Set by assigning a score.
+- `patchSetCommentsAsResolved`: Initially set to false, this option leaves ChatGPT's Patch Set comments as unresolved, inviting further discussion.
+If activated, it marks ChatGPT's Patch Set comments as resolved.
-- `inlineCommentsAsResolved`: By default, this is set to false, meaning ChatGPT inline comments will be marked as unresolved, inviting further discussion.
-When enabled, comments made by ChatGPT will be marked as resolved.
+- `inlineCommentsAsResolved`: Initially set to false, this option leaves ChatGPT's inline comments as unresolved, inviting further discussion.
+If activated, it marks ChatGPT's inline comments as resolved.
 - `votingMinScore`: The lowest possible score that can be given to a Patch Set (Default value: -1).
 - `votingMaxScore`: The highest possible score that can be given to a Patch Set (Default value: +1).